New Hampshire

 I appreciate your support!

-Historic Mount Orne Covered Bridge (Lancaster, New Hampshire) by Todd Henson
+Historic Albany Covered Bridge (New Hampshire) by Todd Henson

-Exiting the Mount Orne Covered Bridge into New Hampshire and the rain.
+Facing the Albany Covered Bridge in New Hampshire

-Mount Orne Covered Bridge is number 30 in the New Hampshire list of covered bridges.
-We visited this bridge on June 19th, 2025.
-It began to sprinkle while we were on the Vermont side, and while we drove through the bridge towards the New Hampshire side the rain increased.
+The Albany Covered Bridge is number 49 in the New Hampshire list of covered bridges.
+We visited this bridge on June 24th, 2025.
 Click here to see the list of covered bridges we visited while traveling through New Hampshire in mid-2025.

 Resources